GraceHenke/HockeyRouteOptimizer/readme.md

 - __calculateCost__: caculates the cost of the path
 - __displayPathPerfomance__: displays the ending performace of the path
 - __displayNetwork__: visually displays the nx network.
-- __displaydivisionMap__: visually depiction of the all of the divisions.
+- __displaydivisionMap__: visually depiction of the all of the divisions. (currently not implemented!)

 # Generated Networkx Graph Example